Results for Climate change:

 Contact: (781) 684-0239, firstname.lastname@example.org

-Expertise: Biopharmaceutical; Biotechnology; Business plans; Climate policy; Clinical trials; Drug and biological regulatory strategies; Drug models; Emerging businesses; Energy; Entrepreneurial management; Entrepreneurship / New ventures; Environment; Global climate change; Global warming; Healthcare; Innovation; Medical devices; Mexico; New ventures; Pharmaceutical; Research and development; Startup; Venture capital
+Expertise: Biopharmaceutical; Biotechnology; Business plans; Climate policy; Clinical trials; Emerging businesses; Energy; Entrepreneurial management; Environment; Global climate change; Global warming; Healthcare; Innovation; Medical devices; Mexico; Multi-drug models; New ventures; Pharmaceuticals; Research and development; Startups / Start-ups; Venture capital

 Rajendra Pachauri describes the kinds of adaptations humanity must make to the changes already underway, including protection from flooding; preventing water scarcity; and retooling agriculture.
 Developed nations have a head start in these, and must help out developing nations, or risk global conflicts.
 Yet adaptation alone "cannot cope with all the projected impacts of climate change," says Pachauri, so greenhouse gas mitigation efforts are urgent.